juliafmorgado/30DaysOtel/week1/day2.md

 When something breaks, the failure rarely points clearly to its cause.
 A slowdown might appear in one service, but be caused by something much deeper in the system.
 Engineers often jump between logs, metrics, dashboards, and traces, trying to manually reconstruct what happened.

 This is the environment observability exists for.

 ---
+# The debugging nightmare that observability solves

+**Without observability (the old way):**

+A user reports: "Checkout is slow."

+You check:
+- Application logs on 12 different servers (grep, grep, grep...)
+- CPU metrics in one dashboard
+- Error counts in another dashboard
+- Database slow query logs in a third place
+- Load balancer logs in yet another system

+Two hours later, you're still guessing which service caused the slowdown, or whether those log lines are even from the same request.

+**With observability:**

+You search for that user's transaction ID, pull up the trace, and see:

+Checkout request (2.4s total)
+├─ API Gateway: 20ms
+├─ Cart Service: 50ms
+└─ Payment Service: 2,330ms  ← the culprit
+   └─ Fraud Check API: 2,300ms (timeout + retry)

+Root cause found in 90 seconds.

+---